FS Class E.412: Controls

 The E.412 locomotives have a remote control system made with a UIC TCN-18 cable for use with pilot cars, or for multiple unit operation (with a 78-wire cable).
 This could allow the locomotive's use with newer locomotives, but is now certified only for use with the E.405.
-An E.412 could serve as master (the locomotive controlled by a human operator), as slave (controlled in remote by another locomotive) or as router (joining a modern 78-wire control connection and an older 18-wire connection).
+When operating in multiple-unit working, an E.412 could serve as the lead unit (the locomotive controlled by a human operator), as a trailing unit (controlled in remote by another locomotive), or as a router (joining a modern 78-wire control connection and an older 18-wire connection).